Jack Conklin

-Jonathan Jackson Conklin (born August 17, 1994) is an American football offensive tackle for the Cleveland Browns of the National Football League (NFL).
-He played college football at Michigan State.
+Jonathan Jackson Conklin (born August 17, 1994) is an American professional football offensive tackle for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Michigan State Spartans and was drafted by the Tennessee Titans eighth overall in the 2016 NFL draft.
+Conklin has been named a first-team All-Pro twice.

-Early years
+Early life

 Conklin was born in Plainwell, Michigan on August 17, 1994, to Darren Conklin and Jennifer Jackson.
 He attended Plainwell High School in Plainwell, where he played football under his father who was the head coach.
-He also played basketball in high school.
+Conklin also played basketball in high school.

 College career

 Conklin joined the Michigan State University football team as a walk-on player.

 After redshirting his first year, Conklin started 13 of 14 games at either right or left offensive tackle his redshirt freshman year in 2013.
-As a sophomore, he started all 13 games at left tackle.
-Conklin was selected as a 2015 First-team All-American (Sporting News, USA Today) as well as the 2015 First-team All-Big Ten (coaches, media).
-During his career with the Spartans, Conklin started in 38 of his 39 career games (35 at left tackle, three at right tackle).
-On January 6, 2016, Conklin announced he would forgo his senior season and declare for the 2016 NFL Draft.
+As a sophomore, Conklin started all 13 games at left tackle.
+He was selected as a 2015 First-team All-American (Sporting News, USA Today) as well as the 2015 First-team All-Big Ten Conference (coaches, media).

+During his career with the Spartans, Conklin started in 38 of his 39 career games (35 at left tackle and three at right tackle).
+On January 6, 2016, Conklin announced that he would forgo his senior season and declare for the 2016 NFL draft.

 Professional career

+Pre-draft

 Conklin was projected to be a top ten pick going into the 2016 NFL Draft by NFL draft experts and scouts after he had a successful junior year where he only gave up two sacks and was penalized twice.
 Conklin attended private workout of pre-draft visits with multiple teams, including the Buffalo Bills, San Diego Chargers, Pittsburgh Steelers, Tennessee Titans, New York Jets, Indianapolis Colts, Atlanta Falcons, Detroit Lions, and Tampa Bay Buccaneers during his pre-draft process.

 At the conclusion of the pre-draft process, Conklin was projected to be a first round pick and was expected to among the first 15 players selected by NFL draft experts and scouts.
 He was ranked as the third best offensive tackle prospect in the draft by DraftScout.com, NFL analyst Mike Mayock, and ESPN analyst Jeff Legwold.
-He was ranked the fourth best offensive tackle by Sports Illustrated.
+Conklin was ranked the fourth best offensive tackle by Sports Illustrated.